3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Introduction

-High-resolution CT scans of biological tissues can be achieved with low radiation dose by using phase contrast x-ray imaging \cite{kitchen_ct_2017}\cite{arhatari_x-ray_2021}.
+High-resolution CT scans of biological tissues can be achieved with low radiation dose by using phase contrast x-ray imaging \cite{kitchen_ct_2017, arhatari_x-ray_2021}.
 Phase contrast imaging uses specific setups to transform phase effects, introduced by the sample, into intensity variations capable of being recorded by detectors, and hence provides more information than from absorption contrast alone.
-While several x-ray phase contrast techniques exist, we focus here on propagation-based imaging (PBI), taking advantage of the simplicity in optical design that only requires a sufficiently coherent x-ray wavefield at the sample position and some propagation distance between the sample and detector.
-Phase contrast arises from interference between x-rays that have incurred different phase shifts as they pass through an object.
+While several x-ray phase contrast techniques exist, we focus here on propagation-based imaging (PBI), taking advantage of the simplicity in optical design that only requires a sufficiently-coherent\cite{pelliccia_theory_2017} x-ray wavefield at the sample position and some propagation distance between the sample and detector.
+PBI has relaxed temporal coherence requirements and hence is applicable to macro- \cite{kitchen_ct_2017, pollock_low-dose_2024} and micro-scale \cite{bidola_application_2017} imaging with synchrotron and laboratory sources.
+Phase contrast arises from interference between sections of the x-ray wavefield that have incurred different phase shifts as they pass through an object.
 This results in intensity fringes appearing along material boundaries at the detector plane, effectively acting as a sharpening filter \cite{gureyev_unreasonable_2017}.
 This is particularly valuable for those boundaries between low-Z materials, which are weakly-attenuating and hence create only weak attenuation contrast.
 To restore the sample structure requires the application of a phase-retrieval algorithm.
-For objects comprised of a single monomorphous material, the algorithm of Paganin et. al \cite{paganin_simultaneous_2002} accomplishes this using a low-pass filter specifically tuned to suppress phase contrast fringes at the boundaries of the object, whilst also providing SNR amplification by suppressing high-frequency noise.
+For objects comprised of a single monomorphous material, the algorithm of Paganin et. al \cite{paganin_simultaneous_2002} accomplishes this by inverting the transport-of-intensity equation (TIE).
+The result is a low-pass filter specifically tuned to suppress phase contrast fringes at the boundaries of the object, whilst also providing SNR amplification by suppressing high-frequency noise.
 The algorithm can be represented by